rc-kid/rckid-v1/README.md

 ## Build

+This section details the build & construction process of RCBoy.
+The process rather complex, but the steps here are in order that helps minimize problems:

+- first the RPi is prepared with a proper SDCard image
+- AVR and power management parts are soldered to the board
+- the AVR bootloader is flashed via the RPi
+- the rest of the board is soldered in particular order to allow accessibility
+- rpi is soldered to the board
+- the AVR application is programmed via I2C

+### Prepare the RPi image

 To build on Raspberry pi, create SD card image according to `sd/IMAGE.md`.
 This also installs all the prerequisites for building the rpi app and flashing the AVR.

 > As building on rpi is clumsy for development, most of rcboy can be developed on a normal computer (tested on Windows 11 WSL) and then uploaded to the rpi over WiFi.
 The repository contains tasks and build scripts necessary for such a setup using Visual Studio Code and can be easily adapted to different IDEs/editors.

 ### Flashing the AVR

+When the RCBoy is assembled, the AVR chip is flashed via a custom I2C bootloader (the UPDI voltages would have to be translated otherwise, which is painful as the AVR runs on higher voltage than RPi).
+The RPi itself can be used to flash the AVR chip before soldered to the board by making a simple UPDI programmer from the serial port.
+After the bootloader is flashed, the RPi can be soldered to the board and the I2C programmer can be used for future updates.

 > TODO